-Finally, neffy is comprised of epinephrine and Intravail® that is delivered via an intranasal device.
+Finally, neffy is comprised of epinephrine and Intravail[®] that is delivered via an intranasal device.
 Intra-muscular injection of epinephrine has been approved by the FDA and other regulatory authorities for the emergency treatment of Type I allergic reactions.
-In addition, Intravail® has previously been included in the formulations of FDA approved products such as VALTOCO® and TOSYMRA® nasal sprays.
-The intranasal apparatus we use to deliver neffy has been used to deliver several drugs approved by the FDA and other regulatory authorities, including VALTOCO®, TOSYMRA® and NARCAN®.
-Even if neffy were to receive marketing approval or be commercialized, we would continue to be subject to the risks that the FDA, EMA or similar regulatory authorities could revoke approval of intra-muscular epinephrine injection products, other drug formulations containing Intravail® or utilizing the same intranasal apparatus, or that efficacy, manufacturing or supply issues could arise with epinephrine API, Intravail® or our intranasal apparatus.
-This could result in our own products being removed from the market or being less commercially successful.
+In addition, Intravail[®] has previously been included in the formulations of FDA approved products such as VALTOCO[®] and TOSYMRA[®] nasal sprays.
+The intranasal apparatus we use to deliver neffy has been used to deliver several drugs approved by the FDA and other regulatory authorities, including VALTOCO[®], TOSYMRA[®] and NARCAN[®].
+Even if neffy were to receive marketing approval or be commercialized, we would continue to be subject to the risks that the FDA, EMA or similar regulatory authorities could revoke approval of intra-muscular epinephrine injection products, other drug formulations containing Intravail[®] or utilizing the same intranasal apparatus, This could result in our own products being removed from the market or being less commercially successful.